 • Have a high school diploma/GED

 • Pass state criminal and FBI background checks

 • Be negative for tuberculosis

-• Be able and willing to commit to at least one academic year*
+• Be able and willing to commit to at least 675 hours over the rest of academic year*

 • A commitment to Climate Corps Education Outside’s mission and vision

 • Experience teaching and working with groups of students (especially ages 5-12) outdoors

 • Experience working with children and adults from diverse backgrounds

 • The ability to thrive in an environment characterized by significant growth, ambiguity, and constant change

 • The ability to self-direct and successfully juggle many tasks at once, shifting from one situation or task to another fluidly

 • Strong organizational skills and attention to detail